Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

-When **SMP** variable is defined, extra gcc options for ld is passed ``-Wl,--defsym=__SMP_CPU_CNT=$(SMP)``, and extra c macro ``-DSMP_CPU_CNT=$(SMP)`` is defined this is passed in each SoC's build.mk, such as ``SoC/demosoc/build.mk``.
+When **SMP** variable is defined, extra gcc options for ld is passed ``-Wl,--defsym=__SMP_CPU_CNT=$(SMP)``, and extra c macro ``-DSMP_CPU_CNT=$(SMP)`` is defined this is passed in each SoC's build.mk, such as ``SoC/evalsoc/build.mk``.

-And for demosoc, we use a different openocd configuration file for SMP named ``SoC/demosoc/Board/nuclei_fpga_eval/openocd_demosoc_smp.cfg``.

 When SMP variable is defined, extra openocd command ``set SMP $(SMP)`` will also be passed when run openocd upload or create a openocd server.